tuf-aryan/E-commerce/README.md

 - Create a (home) route group
 - Create a navbar
 - In navbar create a router for home ,contact ,features ,pricing

+# Day-3

+- Create a Responsive navbar for mobile
+- SideBar for Mobile view
+- create a footer